 With the inherent strength of espresso, I recommend going with a chocolate that has a higher percentage of cacao.
 Somewhere around 70% should do the trick.
 The darker chocolate will help ensure the bold espresso does not completely overshadow the chocolate itself.
 A small square of dark chocolate with a short ristretto is my personal favorite.

-- Traditional Drip Coffee with Bittersweet Chocolate
+- Traditional Brewed Coffee with Bittersweet Chocolate

-For your well-developed traditional drip coffees with those classic nutty and chocolate flavor notes, I highly recommend something with just the right amount of sweetness, bittersweet chocolate.
+For your well-developed traditional brewed coffees with those classic nutty and chocolate flavor notes, I highly recommend something with just the right amount of sweetness, bittersweet chocolate.
 The balance of the typical coffee notes with a delightful 50-60% cacao chocolate is really something special.

 - Light Fruit-Forward African Coffees with Milk Chocolate